Japan's Diet enacts record 97.45 tril. yen budget for FY 2017

 TOKYO, March 27, Kyodo

-Japan's parliament on Monday enacted a record 97.45 trillion yen ($880 billion) budget for fiscal 2017 to cover swelling social security costs, enhance defense capabilities and rejuvenate the deflation-hit economy.
+Japan's parliament on Monday enacted a record 97.45 trillion yen ($880 billion) budget for fiscal 2017 to cover swelling social security costs, enhance defense capabilities and rejuvenate an economy mired in deflation.

-The enactment of the budget comes as the Japanese economy struggles to pick up further strength amid sluggish private consumption.
+Enactment of the budget comes as the Japanese economy is struggling to accelerate growth amid sluggish private consumption.
+And it was passed despite deliberations in the upper house being dominated by questions about alleged influence-peddling in a cut-price land deal that has shaken the administration of Prime Minister Shinzo Abe.

-During upper house deliberations, the administration of Prime Minister Shinzo Abe was shaken by questions about influence-peddling in a cut-price land deal.
+Controlled by the ruling coalition of the Liberal Democratic Party and Komeito, the House of Councillors passed the budget following approval by its budget committee earlier in the day.
+The more powerful House of Representatives had cleared the budget on Feb.
+27.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.